 • Documentation of an undergraduate GPA of 3.0 or higher prior to admittance into the program

 NOTE: Students with GPA of 2.8-2.99 may qualify if they take the PAPA exam and receive passing scores.
-(Please speak to advisor or Dr. Pate, Chair of Education Department, for more information.)
+(Please speak to advisor or Dr. Chiaradonna, Acting Chair of the Division of Teacher Education and Leadership, for more information.)

 • Maintenance of a GPA of 3.0 throughout program